Brand Names: US

 - You will be watched closely to make sure you do not misuse, abuse, or become addicted to this drug.

 - Swallow whole.
-Do not chew, break, crush, or melt before swallowing.
-Do not inject or snort this drug.
-Doing any of these things can cause very bad side effects like trouble breathing and death from overdose.
+Do not chew, break, crush, or melt.
+Doing these things can cause very bad side effects and death.

 - Even one dose of this drug may be deadly if it is taken by accident, especially in children.
 If this drug is taken by accident, get medical help right away.